Reinoptland/webshop-example/README.md

 How to use:

-1. git clone (with url of this repo)
+1. git clone git@github.com:Reinoptland/webshop-example.git
-2. cd webshop
+2. cd webshop-example
 3. npm install
 4. Starting the fake api: open a seperate terminal and run